-While the Department of Foreign Affairs and International Trade does not actively promote imports into Canada, it is responsible for issuing import licences for some items in the fields of textiles and clothing and agriculture.
+While the Department of Foreign Affairs and International Trade does not actively promote imports into Canada, it is responsible for issuing import licences for some items in the fields of textiles and clothing, agriculture and footwear.

-Information on items which are subject to import controls can be obtained by contacting the Export and Import Control Bureau (EPD), Department of Foreign Affairs and International Trade, Lester B. Pearson Building, 125 Sussex Drive, Ottawa, Ontario K1A 0G2, Telephone: (613) 996-8090.
+Information on items that are subject to import controls can be obtained by contacting the Export and Import Permits Bureau (EPT), Department of Foreign Affairs and International Trade, Lester B. Pearson Building, 125 Sussex Drive, Ottawa, Ontario K1A 0G2, Telephone: Clothing/Textiles: (613) 996-8090; Other: (613) 996-0609.